ACEsuit/ACEds.jl/docs/src/overview.md

 ## Model Overview

-The package `ACEfriction` provides an ACE-based implementation of the size-transferrable, E(3)-equivariant models introduced in [Sachs et al., (2024)](@ref ACEFriction-paper) for configuration-dependent friction or diffusion tensors.
+The package `ACEds` provides an ACE-based implementation of the size-transferrable, E(3)-equivariant models introduced in [Sachs et al., (2024)](@ref ACEds-paper) for configuration-dependent friction or diffusion tensors.

 In a nutshell, the package provides utilities to efficiently learn and evaluate E(3)-equivariant symmetric positive semi-definite matrix functions of the form
 ```math